Bianca Andreescu (left) closes her eyes and meditates during a yoga session designed to help with stress and anxiety.

 Photo : Pascal Ratthe

 While stress, she says, can have a positive effect, often igniting increased productivity and focus, it can also have a negative impact.
-The stress response is related to something external and goes away when the impetus goes away, but anxiety, she explains, is more like a reaction to stress that causes negative thoughts to spiral.
+The stress response is related to something external and goes away when the cause goes away, but anxiety, she explains, is more like a reaction to stress with thoughts persisting even when the threat is gone.

 “Let’s say I want to cross the street and I see a car coming,” Bellemare says.
 “The stress response will get me out of the way, and when the car passes, my stress goes away.
 If I’m getting more anxious, I might be overthinking, ‘Maybe cars are dangerous,’ or ‘Maybe I should not cross the street anymore.’
-Your thoughts are persisting even when the threat is gone.”

 When anxiety persists, it can significantly impact your overall health.
 You may experience increased irritability, reduced patience, decreased focus, and difficulty sleeping.
-Additionally, it can contribute to fatigue, digestive issues and strain your relationships with others.
+Additionally, it can contribute to fatigue, digestive issues and strain on your relationships with others.

-To check in with yourself, you can use the mental health continuum.
+To check in with yourself, you can use the mental health continuum

 Bellemare, whose role involves assisting athletes, coaches, parents, and staff in implementing well-being strategies and connecting them with necessary resources when needed, acknowledges that stress and anxiety are aspects of life.
 Part of coping with life stressors is to understand your triggers, recognize your symptoms, and identify positive coping skills.

-“One example of a positive coping skill is to use helpful thoughts towards yourself.
-One way to do it is picture a best friend or someone you really love going through that same situation,” says Bellemare.
-“What would you tell that friend?
+“People cope differently with life stressors.
+Some coping skills are more positive and some are negative.
+One example of a positive coping skill is to use helpful thoughts towards yourself.
+One way to do it is to picture a best friend or someone you really love going through that same situation,” says Bellemare.
+“What would you say to that friend?
 Likely, it’s going to be positive.
 It can help people reframe thoughts they have towards themselves.
-That can help people reframe, even if they tend to be negative towards themselves.”

-People cope differently with life stressors, some coping skills are more positive and some are negative.
-Examples of negative coping mechanisms include overtraining, procrastination, avoidance of tasks and excessive social media use.
-Rather than merely indulging in occasional rewards like a massage, effective strategies involve integrating habits that positively influence daily life.
-This may include scheduling time to socialize with people that make you feel good, taking brief breaks throughout the day to stretch and be mindful, and cultivating awareness of sleep patterns, diet, and environmental influences, she says.
+“Other positive coping skills involve integrating habits that positively influence daily life.
+This may include scheduling time to socialize with people that make you feel good, taking brief breaks throughout the day to stretch and be mindful, and cultivating awareness of sleep patterns, diet, and environmental influences,” she says.

 Read also: Arseneault, Dong Double-Up at Home